Cghlewis/data-mgmt-ed-research-book/_book/13-data-cleaning.md

 1. Follow a coding style guide
     - As discussed in Section \@ref(style-code), coding best practices such as using relative file paths,  including comments, and recording session information, allow your processes to be more reproducible and reduces errors.
 Adding best practices to a code style guide ensures that all team members are setting up their files in a consistent manner, further improving the usability of code.
 1. Review your data upon import
-    - As we discussed in Section \@ref(clean-check), it is imperative that you review your data before beginning to clean it to ensure you have a thorough understanding of what is happening in your file.
+    - As we discussed in Section \@ref(clean-steps), it is imperative that you review your data before beginning to clean it to ensure you have a thorough understanding of what is happening in your file.
 This review process can become even more relevant if you are reusing a syntax file to clean data collected multiple times (e.g., in a longitudinal study).
 You may expect your syntax to run flawlessly each time period, yet if anything changes in the data collection or entry process (e.g., a variable name changed, a new item is added, a new variable category is added), your data cleaning syntax will no longer work as intended.
 It’s best to find this out before you start the cleaning process so you can adjust your data cleaning plan and your code as needed.
 1. Do all transformations in code
     - Cleaning data using code only improves reproducibility if you do all transformations, no matter how small, in the code.
 No transformations should be done to your data outside of code, even if you think it is something insignificant.
 Once you work outside of your code, your chain of processing is lost and your work is no longer reproducible.
 Code files should contain every transformation you make from the raw data to your clean data.
 1. Don’t do anything random